-Why You Should Watch: The gothic film with a touch of romance tells the story of Verena, an American nurse hired as a governess by a grieving father to look after his mute young son.
+Why You Should Watch: The thriller film with a touch of romance tells the story of Verena, an American nurse hired as a governess by a grieving father to look after his mute young son.

 Set in 1950s Tuscany, the film is gothic and mysterious – but above all, it’s just very atmospheric.

-Content Note: R for some sexuality, nudity.
+Content Note: R for some sensuality and nudity.

 #187 We Have Always Lived in the Castle (2018)

-Why You Should Watch: Based on Shirley Jackson’s final novel, We Have Always Lived in the Castle is a gothic psychological thriller about an isolated family fractured by suspicion and paranoia.
+Why You Should Watch: Based on Shirley Jackson’s final novel, We Have Always Lived in the Castle is a psychological thriller about an isolated family fractured by suspicion and paranoia.
 It’s a decent adaptation with a strong cast.

 Content Note: NR but would probably be PG-13.